 It's worth starting by acknowledging that many of the other policies identified by other essay contributors to build wealth and protect against financial predation-by increasing savings, expanding homeownership, addressing student debt, eliminating unfair and unequal fines and fees, and so forth-will over time enable more individuals to invest equity in their own firms.
-Increasing access to capital share and employee ownership will allow workers as well as business owners to benefit from the wealth generated by larger firms.
+Increasing access to capital share and employee ownership will allow workers as well as business owners to benefit from the wealth generallow workers as well as business owners ated by larger firms.
 Strengthening policies that expand and improve the benefits of labor market participation will also help-by enabling those who are forced into self-employment out of necessity to achieve better economic outcomes and also removing some of the most marginal firms from the competition pool.